RustFestEU/2020.rustfest.eu/content/pages/accessibility.md

 ---

+## Online Events

+RustFest is an inclusive conference and as such strives to be accessible to everyone.

+* We will be offering significantly discounted tickets for concession holders, students, people who are underrepresented in the Rust / programming community (e.g. BIPoC, LGBTQIA+, disabled people, ...) or who otherwise couldn't afford to attend the conference.
+* We are striving to ensure that our online conference, as well as the workshops, are accessible to (color-)blind and deaf people.
+Our streaming tools are screen reader and keyboard navigation friendly.
+* We are providing:
+     * closed captioning for the talks
+     * sign language interpreting (upon request)
+     * vocal or spoken language interpreting (upon request)
+* We will be sending out accessibility awareness information to the speakers and workshop holders prior to the conference to help them make their material as accessible as possible.
+* Speakers will have the possibility to submit and hold talks in their native language, accompanied by English subtitles.

+If you’re not sure whether the concession rate should apply to you, please do get in touch.
+Our goal is that the conference and workshops and all other related events are accessible to people with disabilities.
+However, we are aware that accessibility issues are diverse and we may not have everything covered in our plans - please reach out, and we will do our very best to confirm we have those requirements under control.
+Send a mail to [team@rustfest.eu](mailto:team@rustfest.eu).

+We will happily reserve you a ticket if it’s not immediately clear whether necessary assistance is provided.

+## Offline events

 RustFest is an inclusive conference and as such strives to be accessible to everyone.
 This includes:

 * Offering significantly discounted tickets for concession holders.